Cheddar, Somerset: Religious sites

-There are also churches for Roman Catholic, Methodist and other denominations, including Cheddar Valley Community Church, who not only meet at The Kings of Wessex School on Sunday, but also have their own site on Tweentown for meeting during the week.
+There are also churches for Roman Catholic, Methodist and other denominations, including Cheddar Valley Community Church, who not only meet at the Kings of Wessex School on Sunday, but also have their own site on Tweentown for meeting during the week.
 The Baptist chapel was built in 1831.

 Sport

-Kings Fitness & Leisure, situated on the grounds of The Kings of Wessex School, provides a venue for various sports and includes a 20-metre swimming pool, racket sport courts, a sports hall, dance studios and a gym.
+Kings Fitness & Leisure, situated on the grounds of the Kings of Wessex School, provides a venue for various sports and includes a 20-metre swimming pool, racket sport courts, a sports hall, dance studios and a gym.
 A youth sports festival was held on Sharpham Road Playing Fields in 2009.
 In 2010 a skatepark was built in the village, funded by the Cheddar Local Action Team.

-Cheddar Football Club, founded in 1892 and nicknamed "The Cheesemen", play in the Western Football League Division One.
+Cheddar A.F.C., founded in 1892 and nicknamed "The Cheesemen", play in the Western Football League Division One.
 In 2009 plans were revealed to move the club from its present home at Bowdens Park on Draycott Road to a new larger site.

 Cheddar Cricket Club was formed in the late 19th century and moved to Sharpham Road Playing Fields in 1964.
 They now play in the West of England Premier League Somerset Division.
 Cheddar Rugby Club, who own part of the Sharpham playing fields, was formed in 1836.
 The club organises an annual Cheddar Rugby Tournament.
 Cheddar Lawn Tennis Club, was formed in 1924, and play in the North Somerset League and also has social tennis and coaching.
 Cheddar Running Club organised an annual half marathon until 2009.

 The village is both on the route of the West Mendip Way and Samaritans Way South West.